Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Benchmark

 \subsubsection{reLAIONet}

-Since the one-step models evaluated in this benchmark are trained on ImageNet, within-domain evaluation is otherwise limited to ImageNet validation and ImageNetV2~\cite{recht2019imagenetv2}, both of which share the same label space and photographic distribution as the training data.
-To enable broader generalization assessment while preserving ImageNet label-ID class conditioning, we introduce reLAIONet, a proofread web-sourced evaluation dataset built upon the LAIONet construction methodology~\cite{shirali2023imagenetlaion}.
-LAIONet maps LAION-400M image-caption pairs to ImageNet synsets by filtering captions for unique WordNet lemma matches, removing NSFW entries and multi-label ambiguities, and retaining only those pairs whose CLIP ViT-B/32 caption-synset cosine similarity exceeds 0.82.
-Rather than the original LAION-400M, which contains URLs no longer available, reLAIONet is constructed from reLAION-400M~\cite{schuhmann2022laion}, a re-crawled and deduplicated successor hosted on HuggingFace, which provides restored URL availability.
-Applying this pipeline across all 48 reLAION-400M parquet files yields images for up to 997 ImageNet classes, from which up to 70 images per class are downloaded ranked by CLIP similarity if available (classes contain between 70 and 1 image).
-Our addition is that the resulting images undergo manual proofreading to remove mislabeled or visually ambiguous samples, producing a final dataset of 25,252 images spanning 757 ImageNet classes.
-Because reLAIONet images originate from open web crawls rather than Flickr (the primary source of ImageNet) they exhibit substantially different photographic style and context, providing a challenging out-of-distribution dataset that complements ImageNet val and ImageNetV2 while retaining the same label-ID conditioning required by class-conditional generative models.
+Since the one-step models in this benchmark are trained on ImageNet, evaluation is limited to ImageNet validation and ImageNetV2~\cite{recht2019imagenetv2}, which share the same label space and similar photographic distribution as the training data.
+To test broader generalization while preserving ImageNet label-ID conditioning, we introduce reLAIONet, a proofread web-sourced evaluation set built from LAIONet~\cite{shirali2023imagenetlaion}.
+Since many original LAION-400M URLs are unavailable, we constructed reLAIONet from reLAION-400M~\cite{schuhmann2022laion}.
+Applying the pipeline yields images for up to 997 ImageNet classes.
+We download up to 70 images per class and manually annotate them with 12 reviewers through two rounds of filtering: the first round removes clear mismatches, and the filtered set is passed to a second round of reviewers for additional verification, with both rounds assigning reviewers to different image subsets.
+This removes mislabeled and ambiguous samples, producing 25,252 images across 757 ImageNet classes.
+The final class distribution is reported in the appendix.
+Since reLAIONet images come from open web crawls rather than Flickr, the primary source of ImageNet, they introduce different photographic styles and contexts while retaining the label-ID interface.